DNP to PhD

 Program Start

-The program begins in May with the with the start of the summer semester with the doctoral week residency.
+The program begins in May with doctoral week residency.
 You can find exact start dates on the University's academic calendar.

 Doctoral Week (May of Year 1)

-Every student admitted to the PhD program is required to come to campus for the first residency, usually held during the third week of May.
+Every student admitted to the PhD program is required to come to the Pittsburgh, PA, campus for the first residency, usually held during the second or third week of May.
 This week includes an orientation to the PhD program and provides an opportunity for students to meet faculty and participate in live classes for the courses in which they are enrolled that summer.

 Topic Approval and Writing Intensive (May of Year 2)